Sugar Rodgers

-Ta'Shauna "Sugar" Rodgers (born December 8, 1989) is an assistant coach and played her college ball for the Georgetown Hoyas..
+Ta'Shauna "Sugar" Rodgers (born December 8, 1989) is an American professional basketball coach and former player who is an assistant coach for the Golden State Valkyries of the Women's National Basketball Association (WNBA).

+Rodgers played collegiately for the Georgetown Hoyas.
 A prolific three-point shooter, Rodgers was drafted by the Minnesota Lynx in part to fill the void created by the trade of Candice Wiggins.

 At Georgetown, she was the school's all-time scoring leader, with 2,518 points, and the team's all-time steals leader, with 326, as well as holding the team record for 3-point field goals made.
 She was a four-time All Big East First Team pick, and was drafted by the Lynx in the second round as the 14th overall pick.

-She is currently an assistant coach at The College of William and Mary.

 Early life

 Rodgers was born in Suffolk, Virginia to Barbara Mae Rodgers and Oscar Allen Saunders Jr. in 1989.
 Rodgers played basketball for her high school team at King's Fork High School, where she became the school's MVP all four years, conference Player of the Year three times, as well as a McDonald's All-American.
 She was named a Parade All-American in 2009.
 She graduated with her school's records in career points, assists, rebounds and blocks.
 At the 2007 AAU Nike Nationals, Sugar didn't start, but played in every game as for the Suffolk Blazers, and was named the tournament's MVP.
 Sugar's mother, who had played basketball herself at Booker T. Washington High School, died in 2005 from lupus, and her father died in July 2012.